devlinx9/k8s_tomcat_custer/README.md

 And your done :)

-For testing the application you could use the Oracle application ShoppingCart You have to set the <distributable /> tag in the WEB-INF/web.xml of the war To access to the tomcat use the hostname something like https://www.oracle.com/webfolder/technetwork/tutorials/obe/fmw/wls/10g/r3/cluster/session_state/files/shoppingcart.zip
+For testing the application you could use the Oracle application ShoppingCart you have to set the <distributable /> tag in the WEB-INF/web.xml of the war

+Access to application
+https://www.oracle.com/webfolder/technetwork/tutorials/obe/fmw/wls/10g/r3/cluster/session_state/files/shoppingcart.zip